hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

   holder and verifier software can use in displaying the credential on-screen.
 - Information to improve the accessibility of the display of the credential.

-The flow of data between participants is as follows.
+The standard flow of data between participants is as follows.
 An issuer creates OCA information for each type of verifiable credential it issues.
-On receipt of a credential of a given type from a given issuer, a holder can retrieve the OCA information published by the issuer and use that data to display the credential for its user(s) in the language of their choice and with credential branding from the issuer.
+On receipt of a credential of a given type from a given issuer, a holder can retrieve the OCA information published by that issuer and use that data to display the credential for its user(s) in the language of their choice and with credential branding from the issuer.
 Likewise, a verifier receiving a presentation derived from a given credential type can retrieve the OCA information published by the issuer for that type of credential for use in the processing and displaying of the claims.

+While the issuer providing the OCA Bundle for a credential type is the typical flow (fully detailed in this RFC), other flows are possible.
+For example, a publisher of a schema might provide an OCA Bundle used by holders of credentials based on that schema.
+Another possibility is that a given Aries agent (such as a mobile wallet) might have a repository of OCA Bundles for their agent deployments.
+When using such alternatives, agents retrieving an OCA Bundle have a way to verify the source of the OCA Bundle, such as having a cryptographic signature over the OCA Bundle from the designated publisher.

 ## Motivation